RaumZeit/LinuxOnAcerCB5-311/README.md

 boot default priorities.

-Unfortunately, the ChromeOS kernel that resides in the ChromeOS partitions doesn't support all features necessary a properly working ArchLinux System.
+Unfortunately, the ChromeOS kernel that resides in the ChromeOS partitions doesn't support all features necessary for a properly working ArchLinux System.
 It lacks some of the required kernel configs for systemd.
 However, the ChromeOS kernel can still be used to boot the ArchLinuxARM system, which helps a lot for an initial setup.
 To solve the problem with the missing